bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 3. Remove a small sample of milk in a clear container, swirl it, and see if flocks form on the sides of the container.

-By watching for flocculation, you can judge the total cut time better than by just watching for a "clean break"
+By watching for flocculation, you can judge the total cut time better than by just watching for a `clean break`

 Once you see flocculation, the time is noted, then multiplied by a specific factor (see Table 2-2, p.
 47).

 **The resulting number is the time from adding the coagulant to cutting.**

-#### Testing milk for coagulation before making cheese

-(this is so cool!!)

-Here is a test using flocculation which checks if the milk is suitable for cheese making.

-1. Mix 24 milliliters cool water with 1.25 milliliters double-strength rennet.
-2. Warm 1/4 cup milk to 92F (33C) in a clear measuring cup
-3. Add 10 milliliters of rennet mixture to warm milk wile swirling milk.
-4. Time the seconds it takes for small flocs to form on sides of measuring cup.

-If it takes more than 20 seconds to flocculate, there is an issue with the milk.

-Repeat the test, but this time add 1/8 teaspoon calcium chloride to the milk.
-If flocculation time improves, then add calcium chloride to the cheese milk at the recommended rate.

-**Table 2-2.
-Comparison of coagulation and cutting factors** - p.
-47 cheese type, single strength rennet rate, flocculation factor, goal coagulation time, clean break time, curd size.

 ##### How to Check for a Clean Break